 Reticularis [DHEA-> -> testosterone]

-1st line Adrenal insufficiency treatment and side effects
+1st line Adrenal Insufficiency treatment and side effects

-Adrenal insufficiency-> Addison's-> Add cortisol!
+Adrenal insufficiency-> Addison's-> ADD cortisol!

-Addison's; fatigue, dizziness, weakness, weight loss, diarrhea, hypotension, hyperpigmentation
+-Fatigue, dizzy, weakness, weight loss, diarrhea, hypotension, hyperpigmentation

 Adrenal Insufficiency Types

-Secondary: Anterior pituitary fails to make ACTH
+-Secondary: Ant pituitary fails to make ACTH;

-Tertiary: Hypothalamus fails to make CRH
+-Tertiary: Hypothalamus fails to make CRH;

-Autoimmune: secondary to Type 1 diabetes, Grave's, and Hashimoto's
+-Autoimmune: secondary to DM-1, Grave's, or Hashimoto's

-Addisonian Crisis occurence & signs and symptoms
+Addisonian Crisis occurence, & signs and symptoms

 2nd line adrenal insufficiency treatment